florianneukirchen/qgis_adjust_style/README.md

 Use the plus / minus buttons to change the font size of labels in increments of 0.5 pt.

 #### Replace Font
-Choose the font family to be replace and select a new font family.
+Choose the font family to be replaced and select a new font family.

 #### Save and Load Styles
 These buttons provide a quick way to save the styles of all (or all selected) layers.
 You only need to select a folder.
 The filename of the QML files corresponds to the layer name (with bad characters replaced by underscore).
 If there are several layers of the same name, you will get several files with an index value appended.